lammps/lammps/doc/src/dump.rst

 the interface to the high-speed network disallows using the fork() library call (which is needed for a pipe).
-For the remainder of this page, you should thus consider the *atom* and *atom/gz* styles (etc) to be inter-changeable, with the exception of the required filename suffix.
+For the remainder of this page, you should thus consider the *atom* and *atom/gz* styles (etc.) to be inter-changeable, with the exception of the required filename suffix.

 Similarly, the *atom/zstd*, *cfg/zstd*, *custom/zstd*, *local/zstd*,